GuiBrandt/OsuLearn/README.md

 Future
 ------

-The next step to be taken is tranforming this into a GAN, so it can generate multiple different replays for a given map, mimicking a human play style.
+The next step is to transform this into a GAN, so it can generate multiple different replays for a given map, mimicking a human play style.

 This might take some time though, so that's it for now x).